 UNDER THE SEA

-Meet your loved one under the sea for a romantic and otherworldly gastronomical experience.
+Meet your loved one under the sea for a romantic and otherworldly gastronomical experience at 5.8 Undersea Restaurant.
 Feast on a seven-course fine dining menu that includes a number of well-thought-out and flawlessly presented seafood dishes, while admiring the fish from the world’s largest all-glass undersea restaurant.
 There are two rounds of seating every evening, but come for the first one, which starts at 6pm, and experience the difference in marine life activity between daytime and nighttime as the sun slowly sets.
 If you’re lucky you’ll see the turtle, the lionfish and the dogface pufferfish that live just next to the restaurant.

 Stairs lead downstairs into the restaurant, and there are no doors at the bottom of it, making it a very safe experience and very enjoyable for claustrophobics too.